GlPortal/RadixEngine/README.md

 You can find the website at http://glportal.de .

 ## Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Juraj Oravec
+Henry Hirsch, Julian Thijssen, Dorian Wouters, Juraj Oravec, Geert Custers

 ## Compile the source
 For instructions on how to compile the game please [read COMPILE.md](COMPILE.md).